 In fact, both caffeinated and decaf coffee can be bitter.

-In reality, Dr. Hofmann estimates that only about 15% of coffee’s bitterness is related to the caffeine content.
+In reality, Dr. Hofmann estimates that only about 15% of coffee’s bitterness is related to caffeine content.
 The rest has to do with the roasting and how it affects two types of antioxidants, chlorogenic acid lactones, and phenylindanes.

 The longer the bean roasts, the more of these compounds are produced.
 Ultimately, this leads to a more pronounced bitterness in the resulting beverage.